MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Introduction

 In extensive simulated and real-world experiments, we show that MSG generalizes more effectively from limited data than single-stream approaches.
 MSG achieves strong performance with as few as five demonstrations, reducing demonstration needs by up to 95\%, and also cuts training time by a similar margin.
 Moreover, MSG retains its performance advantage even when scaling to larger datasets.
 We evaluate several composition strategies for MSG, each offering a different balance between computational cost, flexibility, and performance.
 While our experiments focus on Flow Matching, MSG is model-agnostic and operates only at inference.
 It is therefore compatible with other generative policy frameworks and training methods, including Diffusion~\cite{chi2023diffusionpolicy}, Inductive Moment Matching~\cite{zhou2025inductive}, and Implicit Maximum Likelihood Estimation~\cite{rana2025imle}.
 The inference-only design also enables users to interchange different composition strategies for object-centric policies without retraining.
 Building on advances in keypoint estimation~\cite{amir2021deep, vonhartz2024art} and pose estimation~\cite{wen2024foundationpose}, MSG further enables zero-shot generalization across new task environments and object instances.

-In summary, our main contributions are the following. \begin{enumerate} \item We propose MSG, a multi-stream object-centric framework for generative policy learning. \item We design and evaluate a suite of model composition strategies, offering different trade-offs between inference cost and policy performance. \item Through extensive simulated and real-world experiments, we show improved policy generalization, as well as reduced training cost over standard policy learning and existing object-centric approaches. \item Upon acceptance, we will release data and source code to foster open science and further developments. \end{enumerate}
+In summary, our main contributions are the following. \begin{enumerate} \item We propose MSG, a multi-stream object-centric framework for generative policy learning. \item We design and evaluate a suite of model composition strategies, offering different trade-offs between inference cost and policy performance. \item Through extensive simulated and real-world experiments, we show improved policy generalization, as well as reduced training cost over standard policy learning and existing object-centric approaches. \item We release data and source code on our project website. \end{enumerate}